-The reeded edge of a coin is the series of grooved lines that encircle the perimeter of some U.S. coins, such as the quarter and half dollar.
+The reeded edge of a coin in the grooved lines encircles some U.S. coins' perimeter, such as the dime, quarter, and half dollar.
 If you inspect other coins, you will see that some of them don't have any reeding on the edge of the coin.
-Additionally, you may find coins that have words or symbols on the edge.
-Regardless of what adorns the edge of a coin, it is there for a purpose.
+You may also find coins with words or symbols on edge.
+Regardless of what adorns the edge of a coin, it's there for a purpose.

 How Do the Reeds Get on the Edge of the Coin?